 Council will expect all rural vehicle access crossings to include a culvert unless they are located at an obvious high point.
-The minimum width of culvert is 4.8m (refer to Appendix D: Checklists and Forms for Developers Representatives Appendix D: Checklists and Forms for Developer's Representatives -), and all culverts should be equipped with an end-wall at each end of the pipe.
+The minimum width of culvert is 4.8m, and all culverts should be equipped with an end-wall at each end of the pipe.
 Council will expect trafficable end-walls to be used when the culvert is located within the Clear Zone (refer to Standard Drawings).

 The minimum pipe size varies according to the slope of the terrain.
-In flat terrain the minimum pipe size is $\varnothing 375$ mm in rural and rural living zones, and pipes should be laid with the pipe invert 150mm below the invert of the table drain.
-In steeper terrain the risk of silting and blockage is reduced, and the minimum pipe size is $\varnothing 300$ mm.
+In flat terrain the minimum pipe size is \emptyset 375mm in rural and rural living zones, and pipes should be laid with the pipe invert 150mm below the invert of the table drain.
+In steeper terrain the risk of silting and blockage is reduced, and the minimum pipe size is \emptyset 300mm.

-Where Council has permitted swale drains to be used in LDRZ(S) as part of an integrated WSUD treatment system, the minimum pipe size will be $\varnothing 300$ mm, and the pipes should be laid so that the pipe invert matches the table drain invert.
+Where Council has permitted swale drains to be used in LDRZ as part of an integrated WSUD treatment system, the minimum pipe size will be \emptyset 300mm, and the pipes should be laid so that the pipe invert matches the table drain invert.

-Reinforced concrete swale crossings can be used where the depth of the table drain is less than 350mm and the product of the depth and the peak flow velocity is less than 0.35, provided that Council's Engineering Department is satisfied that the crossing can be safely and conveniently negotiated by standard cars.
+Reinforced concrete swale crossings can be used where the depth of the table drain is less than 350mm and the product of the depth and the peak flow velocity is less than 0.35, if Council's Engineering Department is satisfied that the crossing can be safely and conveniently negotiated by standard cars.

-At existing entrances with either a Ø300mm or Ø375mm culvert, new end-walls may be added to the existing culvert as long as the existing pipes are in good condition, are laid at the correct level, and are demonstrated to have sufficient hydraulic capacity.
+At existing entrances with either a \emptyset 300mm or \emptyset 375mm culvert, new end-walls may be added to the existing culvert if the existing pipes are in good condition, are laid at the correct level, and are demonstrated to have sufficient hydraulic capacity.